mcvoid/mcvoid.github.io/content/_index.md

   * If your DEX score reaches `0`, you are immobilized until a full rest.
   * If your STR score reaches `0`, you are dead.
 Forever.
 3. **Saving Throws** To avoid a negative effect, roll 1d20.
 If the number is *less than or equal to* your relevant ability, you succeed.
 4. **Advantage/Disadvantage** If an action is particularly easy, the referee may request a roll be made with `advantage`, meaning the player rolls twice and takes the more favorable roll.
-Conversely, if an action is particularly easy, the referee may request a role be made with `disadvantage`, meaning the player rolls twice and takes the less favorable roll.
+Conversely, if an action is particularly difficult, the referee may request a role be made with `disadvantage`, meaning the player rolls twice and takes the less favorable roll.
 5. **Effort** A player may turn a roll with `disadvantage` into a normal roll, or turn a normal roll into a roll with `advantage`, by applying `effort`.
 Applying `effort` gives the ability score for that roll `3 damage` after the effect of the roll is applied.
 A player can only apply `effort` once per roll.
 6. **Edge** Activating ability in equipment or applying effort will lower ability scores by a fixed cost.
 Having an `edge` decreases the cost by the amount of edge for that ability score.
 For example, if an ability costs `3 STR`, and your `STR edge` is `1`, you lose `2 STR` to use that ability.
 The minimum cost is `0`.
 7. **Profession** If the referee determines that the character's `profession` would result in them being more skilled than usual at that task, the player may assume a minimum `edge` of `1` for effort applied to that action.
-8. **ARM and HP** Any damage received is first reduced by your `ARM` score.
-If `ARM` cannot reduce it to `0`, then the remainder is taken from your `HP`.
+8. **AC and HP** Any damage received is first reduced by your `AC` score.
+If `AC` cannot reduce it to `0`, then the remainder is taken from your `HP`.
 Once `HP` is `0`, the remaining damage dealt is taken from the relevant ability score.
 Physical damage reduces `STR`, while other effects like magic or poisons may affect `DEX` or `WIL` instead.
 9. **Critical Damage** The moment your `HP` reaches `0` as a result of taking damage, roll a `STR` saving throw.
 On a failure, you are disabled and can only moan for help and try to crawl to safety.
 10. **Equipment Slots** You have `10` equipment slots to start, `4` of which are considered to be worn or carried.
 Each piece of equipment you take with you (except coins) takes up equipment slots.
 Most equipment takes up `1` slot.
 Small items can be grouped into a single slot.
 Bulky items use `2` slots.
 If you have no unused equipment slots, you cannot carry any more equipment and are considered `deprived`.
 Carrying a person is considered bulky.
 11. **Deprivation** Extreme environments, magical effects, and running out of equipment slots causes you to be `deprived`.
 While `deprived`, you cannot restore `HP`, `STR`, `DEX`, nor `WIL` by resting.